varunasthana92/Astar_ENPM661_Project3/Phase_3/README.md

 $ cd Astar_ENPM661_Project3/Phase_3
 $ python2 astar.py
 ```
-It also accpets an argument to display the explored nodes. --exp with default as 0.
+It also accpets an argument to display the explored nodes, --exp with default value as 0.
 If set to 1, explored nodes will be ploted in BLUE, but the process is time consuming.
 ```
 $ python2 astar.py --exp=1
 ```